A q-binomial extension of the CRR asset pricing model: Introduction

-Then in Theorem~\ref{t51} we study the convergence of European option prices, we show that the convergence rate of order $O(1/N)$ of the standard CRR model can be recovered if $\theta = 1$ and $\zeta =1$, whereas the order $(1/\sqrt{N})$ holds otherwise.

-The proof of the convergence result Theorem~2 in \cite{gcrr} relies on the Uspensky theorem which yields an expansion for the distribution of sums of i.i.d.
-Bernoulli random variables, see \S~VII-11 of \cite{uspensky}.
-As we are dealing with a setting of non identically distributed Bernoulli random variables, we replace Uspensky's theorem with its extension Theorem~1.3 in \cite{deheuvels}.

-We note in particular that as in \cite{gcrr}, a stretch parameter $\theta$ equal to one is necessary in order to recover the $O(1/N)$ rate of convergence in the case of European call options.
-Here, the risk-neutral probabilities are constrained by the form of the $q$-binomial distribution, and the $O(1/N)$ convergence rate is recovered by imposing a second order expansion of risk-free return rates, in agreement with an exponential approximation.
+where ${\rm Id}$ denotes identity, $\|x\|_\infty=\sup_{t\in[0,T]} |x(t)|$, and $\Lambda$ denotes the set of strictly increasing mappings $\lambda$ of $[0,T]$ onto itself, see \cite[Section 12]{billingsley1999}.
+In addition, in Theorem~\ref{t51} we show convergence of European option prices at the rate $O(N^{-1/2})$.
+For this, we use an expansion for the distribution of sums of non identically distributed Bernoulli random variables, see Theorem~1.3 in \cite{deheuvels}, which extends Uspensky's theorem, see \S~VII-11 of \cite{uspensky}, which applied to i.i.d. case.

 We proceed as follows.
-In Section~\ref{s2} we consider a $q$-binomial distribution which is defined from $q$-binomial coefficients, which gives rise to the $q$-binomial random walk and CRR model in Section~\ref{s3}.
-In Sections~\ref{s4} and \ref{s5} we show the weak convergence of our model to a Black-Scholes model, using a geometric Brownian motion with linear drift.
-In Section~\ref{s6} we show that convergence of option prices holds with a $O(1/N)$ rate.
+In Section~\ref{s2} we review the main properties of $q$-binomial distributions and we prove a central limit theorem for the associated $q$-binomial random walk.
+Our $q$-binomial extension of the CRR model is presented in Section~\ref{s3}.
+Theorem~\ref{t51} shows the weak convergence of our model to a generalized Black-Scholes model using a geometric Brownian motion with affine time-dependent drift, with convergence rates of order $O(N^{-1/2})$ or $O(N^{-1})$ depending on the model parameters.
+Theorem~\ref{t51} is proved in Sections~\ref{s5}-\ref{s6} by studying the weak convergence of the $q$-binomial random walk in continuous time.